 - Notification of award - May 31, 2018

 Virginia Longest Nursing

-- Candidate recommended by Dean of Nursing - May 1, 2018
+- Candidate recommended by Dean, School of Nursing, CAU - April 1, 2018

 - Notification of award - mid-August 2018

 Academic Year 2017 - 2018

 This year, we awarded scholarships totaling $57,000 to ten recipients.